-- The Hubs/Centres may be called to the Technical Evaluation Committee meeting at DHR headquarters for a review presentation or quarterly update. - Officials from DHR may also visit the respective institute for monitoring purpose.
+- The resource Centres or technical partner undertaking the study may be called to the Technical Appraisal Committee meeting at DHR headquarters for a review presentation or update quarterly. - Officials from DHR may also visit the respective institute for monitoring purpose.